-After careful review, Greenbelt Alliance is pleased to endorse the proposed La Vista Residential Project, by Eden Housing and The Pacific Companies’ (TPC), in Hayward.
-This infill and mixed-use development will feature 100% affordable housing, a new school, and a new public park.
+We are thrilled that the Hayward City Council approved the La Vista Residential Project by Eden Housing and The Pacific Companies’ (TPC)!
+After careful review, Greenbelt Alliance endorsed the proposed La Vista Residential Project, an infill and mixed-use development that will feature 100% affordable housing, a new school, and a new public park.

 On September 28, the La Vista Residential project was evaluated and approved by the City Council, denying an appeal of the Planning Commission’s earlier decision to move ahead with the project.
 Now, it will move on to the next phase which consists of a City Council decision on the Disposition and Development Agreement (DDA).
 We hope that soon, more Hayward residents can enjoy new 100% affordable homes.